YDK-Solutions/ydk/README.md

 ## Second step: Generate and install the core

 Some model bundles have bin packaged and published in [Pypi](https://pypi.org) repository.
 These bundles can be installed with `pip` utility.
-For example, when executing `pip install ydk-cisco-ios-xr`, you will install the latest released in PyPi IOS XR device package.
+For example, when executing `pip install ydk-models-cisco-ios-xr`, you will install the latest released in PyPi IOS XR device package.

 **Note:**
 There usually would have been changes on the master branch since the last [released version](https://github.com/CiscoDevNet/ydk-py/releases).
 To install the latest code at your own risk, you need to follow the below steps in the exact order.